ai / claude

 Reduce hallucinations

-Claude sometimes fabricates details when provided data is thin or supplements with training-data knowledge.
-We applied Anthropic's hallucination minimization guidelines across all prompts:
+When provided data is thin, Claude can fabricate details, supplemented with training-data knowledge.
+We apply Anthropic's hallucination minimization guidelines across all prompts:

 Restrict to provided data.
 Add "base your response only on the information provided" when the prompt passes structured context that should not be supplemented with outside knowledge.